-Impact Identified mitigation action Actual action Objective Target Budget GH¢ Time frame Responsibility personnel involved in the operation phase of the Project to emphasizes the presence of archaeological locations in the area Ensure strict observation of the cultural taboos.
-Documentation and reporting of chance finds and submission to GMMB in Accra.
-Injury to workers Adherence to requirements of the "Hazardous &amp; Electronic Waste Control Management Act, 2016 (Act 917)" to provide for the control, management, disposal of hazardous waste, electrical and electronic waste and for related purposes.
-Implementation of a Health &amp; Safety Policy in line with IFC Occupational Health and Safety (OHS) Guidelines for the solar power project.
-Acquire valid permits from Ghana National Fire Service, Factories &amp; Inspectorate Division, Environmental Protection Agency and the Energy Commission.
+Impact Identified Actual action Objective Target Budget GH¢ Time frame Responsibility mitigation action - Waste Control Management Act, 2016 (Act 917)" to provide for the control, management, disposal of hazardous waste, electrical and electronic waste and for related purposes.
+Implementation of a Health & Safety Policy in line with IFC Occupational Health and Safety (OHS) Guidelines for the solar power project.
+Commission.
 All workers (regular and contracted) shall be provided with training on Health and Safety management system on EHS policies and procedures.
 Warning signs shall be placed at appropriate sites where there is a risk to health and safety.
 Comprehensive fire detection and protection system shall be provided to cover all equipment on site that could constitute a fire risk.
 Health and safety performance shall be continuously monitored.
 An operating audit system for the facilities shall be put in place.
 Cranes and lifting equipment shall be operated by trained and authorized persons only.
-Appropriate safety harnesses and lowering/raising tools shall be To prevent injury to workers Zero injury • GH¢30,000.00 annually Continuous Site Engineer
+Appropriate safety harnesses and lowering/raising tools shall be provided for use for working at heights.
+Loss of Properties Institution of an appropriate grievance mechanisms to address concerns of the public Community Liaison Officer shall be appointed as a designated point of contact for the community Reduce land acquisition requirements where possible Effectively and transparently manage land acquisition Effectively and transparently manage land acquisition process.
+Zero grievances of non-payment from rightful land owners • Part of O&M Cost Continuous Site Engineer

-Impact Identified mitigation action Actual action Objective Target Budget GH¢ Time frame Responsibility provided for use for working at heights.
-Loss of Properties Institution of an appropriate grievance mechanisms to address concerns of the public Community Liaison Officer shall be appointed as a designated point of contact for the community Reduce land acquisition requirements where possible Effectively and transparently manage land acquisition process.
-Effectively and transparently manage land acquisition process.
-Zero grievances of non-payment from rightful land owners Part of O&M Cost Continuous Site Engineer Permanent loss of land for personal and commercial use Implementation of CSR activities to improve the standards of living and long- term wellbeing of the affected communities.
+Impact Identified mitigation action Actual action Objective Target Budget GH¢ Time frame Responsibility process.
+Permanent loss of land for personal and commercial use • Implementation of CSR activities to improve the standards of living and long- term wellbeing of the affected communities.
 Proactive action shall be taken in case required to avoid any undue confrontation with affected community.
 Ensure the availability of wood fuel and fodder should not be affected by the project and in case if there is shortage reported due to the project then it must be supplemented by VRA.
-Minimise impacts on changes to land use Zero grievances complaints from land owners regarding changes in current land use Part of O&M Cost Continuous Site Engineer Reduction in productivity Prepare and adhere to a Labour Management Plan Design and adhere to employment and workforce policies.
+Minimise impacts on changes to land use Zero grievances complaints from landowners regarding changes in current land use Part of O&M Cost Continuous Site Engineer Reduction in productivity Prepare and adhere to a Labour Management Plan Design and adhere to employment and workforce policies.
 Locals shall be engaged for unskilled manpower requirements Provision of adequate shelter, drinking water, toilet facilities for the workers.
 Worker grievance mechanism to be instituted including monitoring and resolving of such concerns.
-Community Liaison Officer to be To ensure working conditions of employees are in line with national and international standards Minimal grievance related to working conditions at the project site Part of O&amp;M Cost Continuous Site Engineer
+Community Liaison Officer to be appointed as a designated point of contact for the community Provisions shall be made to accommodate migrant labour within the communities.
+Put in place suitable measures to maintain a healthy environment for the labour force • To ensure working conditions of employees are in line with national and international standards Minimal grievance related to working conditions at the project site • Part of O&M Cost Continuous Site Engineer